 To Address Systemic Issues Improve Whole Processes

 Trade shows are packed with software and hardware solutions designed to speed up and automate the processes, and individually many appear to address various specific issues effectively.
 Quality Managers report back to their management proposing some hardware or a new software program that appears to offer improvement to one of the component problems.
-A faster CMM, a data migration tool that imports CMM data into a report, or electronic print numbering software which eliminates legibility problems, but it all gets turned away by upper management.
+A faster CMM, a data migration tool, or an electronic print numbering software which eliminates legibility problems, but it all gets turned away by upper management.
 Either it is too expensive, or the company has a history of buying software they don’t implement.
 So nothing changes and again, missed deadlines continue to come and go with no real improvement to the system.

 I’ve been immersed in these same problems since I started in quality, and I’ve developed some good incremental process changes that I considered solutions, but these never resulted in a truly seamless system.
 Sure, I was viewed as a success, and I repeated similar improvements in several companies, but eventually I concluded that my incremental improvements and partial systems were evidence that nobody was addressing this problem as a whole.
 I started to see ERP systems that tried to solve this problem, but their quality modules were not designed by someone who understood the quality field.
 These ill-designed fixes just complicated the problem even more.
 So I continued to roll out improvements, making a good career out of solving problems with incremental changes, and did so amazed, and often frustrated, that somebody had not resolved what was surely an industry-wide dilemma.
 That all changed when I discovered that InspectionXpert not only understood the problem, but had built a solution.

 InspectionXpert develops a software program that at first glance, presents itself as print numbering software.
 It does this well, but what most people seem to overlook (or forget) somewhere after seeing the demo and before seeking purchase approval, is the much broader application it offers.
-It creates a holistic unity spanning all documentation required between accepting the drawing and shipping the parts.
+It creates a holistic unity spanning the documentation required between accepting the drawing and shipping the parts.
 InspectionXpert is able to translate and export every drawing field (dimensions, notes, title block information), into any company custom report, industry standard, or regulatory format.
-You can customize a list of manufacturing operations, inspection equipment, attribute defect names, etc. In the end, whatever the organization’s document requirements are, if a basic template is created, InspectionXpert will populate it.
+In the end, whatever the organization’s document requirements are, if a basic template is created, InspectionXpert will populate it.

 What does this look like in execution?
-You import a pdf print then number it electronically by clicking each drawing note or dimension.
+You import a PDF print then number it electronically by clicking each drawing note or dimension.
 Now you are able to generate and output all of the documents with the click of the mouse.
-You can then import data from any digitally capable measurement system, such as your CMM, OGP, optical comparator, etc., Not to mention that it automatically implements revision changes in minutes (yes minutes) so that all related documentation is quickly updated.
 Depending upon the size of your organization, you just eliminated one or more of the full-time administrative positions dedicated to Quality Assurance configuration management.